kythyria/headlessmetaverseclient/README.md

 ## Building
-You'll probably need to correct the references to Libopenmetaverse, and you'll need to supply an openmetaverse_data directory (put it next to the .exe) or your appearance may not bake.
+You'll probably need to correct the references to Libopenmetaverse, and you'll need to supply an openmetaverse_data directory (put it next to the .exe) or your appearance may not bake (at least on OpenSim grids.
+SL seems to be fine.).